ghga-de/ghga-metadata-schema/docs/docs/Public.md

  * [paired or single end](paired_or_single_end.md) - Denotes whether a submitted FASTQ file contains forward (R1) or reverse (R2) reads for paired-end sequencing.
 The number that identifies each read direction in a paired-end nucleotide sequencing replications.
  * [primer](primer.md) - The type of primer used for reverse transcription, e.g. 'oligo-dT' or 'random' primer.
 This allows users to identify content of the cDNA library input e.g. enriched for mRNA.
  * [project➞description](project_description.md) - Short textual description of the project.
- * [project➞has publication](project_has_publication.md) - One or more Publication entities associated with this Project.
  * [project➞title](project_title.md) - Comprehensive title for the project.
  * [protocol➞description](protocol_description.md) - Detailed description of the Protocol.
  * [protocol➞name](protocol_name.md) - Name of the protocol (eg: Sample extraction_PCR amplification).